 Yellow and White Quilt Pattern

 If you would like to stay with my yellow and white color scheme, collect 50+ smaller cuts of various yellows to make your own version.
 Experiment with what happens to the overall color schemes as you add and subtract bright and muted yellows.
-If you are anything like me, this is not an analytical exercise, but a gut feeling of “right” when you have the right combinations of fabrics.
+If you are anything like me, this is not an analytical exercise, but a gut feeling of “right” when you have the final combinations of fabrics.

 As you start to make your blocks, you may find that you will only use a little bit of some fabrics and more of others, in order to get the overall brightness of the quilt the level you want.
 I found that there were a handful of yellow fabrics that I used much more than the others in order to keep the overall impression bright enough.
-There were other fabrics that I only included a little of as I wanted them only to “disturb” quilt top a little.
+There were other fabrics that I only included a little of as I wanted them only to “disturb” the quilt top a little.
 I often include fabrics that are intentional outliers from the rest of the scheme.
 This is important in order to keep an otherwise very cohesive color scheme interesting.
 In the yellow and white quilt in question, the darker ochre yellows found throughout are examples.
 Another example is the inclusion of fabrics that are really pink or orange.

 I used solid bright white to create a contrast to the yellow, but you could also make a scrappy contrast side and showcase a variety of white tone-on-tones.